s-expresso/clojobuf-codec/README.md

                 :fixed64 | :sfixed64 | :double |
                 :string | :bytes"
   [reader field-type] ...)

-(defn read-kv-pri
-  "Read and return [key value] where value is a primitive type."
-  [reader key-type val-type] ...)

-(defn read-kv-enum
-  "Read and return [key value] where value is integer representation of enum."
-  [reader key-type] ...)

-(defn read-kv-msg
-  "Read and return [key value] where value is binary representation of protobuf message."
-  [reader key-type] ...)

 (defn read-packed
   "Read length encoded packed data return it as a vector.